 Frequently Asked Questions

-The following is a continuously updated questions regarding admission to the AICES doctoral program.
+The following is a continuously updated list of questions regarding admission to the AICES doctoral program.
 Questions are grouped in several categories: eligibility, procedures, courses, financial, and miscellaneous.

 The AICES program for Bachelor graduates starts with a Master's program.
 The default entry point is the 4-semester Master's program in Simulation Sciences.
 This program includes 3 semesters of coursework followed by one semester of writing and defending a Master's thesis, which serves as doctoral thesis proposal.
 This is followed by approximately 6 semesters of further thesis research, including writing of the doctoral thesis.
 In special cases, graduates of 7- and 8-semester Bachelor's programs can receive partial credit for their Bachelor-level work, shortening the coursework phase by up to one semester.
 Graduates of computational engineering Bachelor's programs (e.g., the ), can alternatively enter the 3-semester Master's program in CES.
 Other possible entry points to the program are listed here